-One of Cartier’s most iconic models, here we take a look at a brief history of the Pasha de Cartier collection, as well as a modern version of the storied timepiece.
+Today, it is one of Cartier’s most iconic models, so here we are going to go over a brief history of the Pasha de Cartier collection, as well as take a closer look at a modern version of the storied timepiece.

 The History of the Pasha de Cartier